mui/material-ui/docs/pages/blog/introducing-mui-base.md

 Place a component on a page, add your own styles, and it's ready to go!
 It's important to note that you are not limited to the styling options available in Material UI.
 You can, of course, still use our MUI System, but if you prefer Emotion, Tailwind, plain CSS, or any other styling engine, they are available too!
-Check out the [Working with Tailwind guide](http:///base/guides/working-with-tailwind-css/) for an example of using this library.
+Check out the [Working with Tailwind CSS guide](/base/guides/working-with-tailwind-css/) for an example of using this library.

 In contrast to Material UI, Base's components do not have any default styles.
 They provide functionality and structure, while designers and developers are responsible for the visuals.